johndowns/cosmos-db-checker-function/README.md

-# cosmos-db-checker-function
+# Cosmos DB Throughput Checker Azure Function

-Cosmos DB Throughput Checker Azure Function
+This is the accompanying Azure function for the blog post `Avoiding Cosmos DB Bill Shock with Azure Functions`.